dmedri/roaster/docs/build-virtualenv.md

 In this new HOME, `bin/`, `lib/` and `share/` host what is needed by R to run.
 If you install new libraries, `lib/R/library/` will be the place.
-The `workspace/` directory are simple convention, there to collect your code.
+The `workspace/` directory is a simple convention, there to collect your code.

 Quitting the R session, the virtual environment is still there.